levelhoon/bgfx-template-for-new-project/README.md

 # What is it?
 > This is BGFX template for Visual Studio develop.
+> I've created a template for Visual Studio in case you need to create a task in a new project.
+> This is because the old method was considered cumbersome to create or work for a new project.

 BGFX library code:
 - (Google Drive)